Microchip-MPLAB-Harmony/core_apps_pic32mz_w1/apps/fs/spi_flash_littlefs/readme.md

 ## Downloading and building the application

-To clone or download this application from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/core_apps_pic32mz_w1) and then click Clone button to clone this repository or download as zip file.
+To clone or download this application from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/core_apps_pic32mz_w1) and then click Code button to clone this repository or download as zip file.
 This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).

-Path of the application within the repository is **apps/fs/spi_flash_fat/firmware** .
+Path of the application within the repository is **apps/fs/spi_flash_littlefs/firmware** .

 To build the application, refer to the following table and open the project using its IDE.